 If you’re still having a tough time getting your pitches accepted, even by smaller blogs and publications, set up an account on Medium — a site where anyone can have their articles published — or even set up your own blog and use your own works as examples when pitching to other publications.

 Medium is an invaluable tool for new freelance writers who are just starting out.
-And, if you have the knowhow, start your own blog and work for yourself.
+And, if you have the know-how, start your own blog and work for yourself.

 How to Create a Freelance Writer Portfolio

-It’s a truth universally acknowledged that, if you want to be taken seriously as a freelancer of any sort, you will eventually need a website which showcases your work and highlights your creative services.
+It’s a truth universally acknowledged that, if you want to be taken seriously as a freelancer of any sort, you will eventually need a website that showcases your work and highlights your creative services.

-Once you have 3+ articles, we would consider that you build a freelancer portfolio and include a contact form so that people can get a hold of you quickly and easily.
+Once you have 3+ articles, we would consider that you build a freelancer portfolio and include a contact form so that people can get ahold of you quickly and easily.

-If you write a variety of article types (for example: food & drink, travel, lifestyle, advice, film and TV) then, once you have enough, I would suggest dividing them out into separate pages in order to tailor your freelancer portfolio to the publication you’re writing for, thus making it easier for you to appear in Google searches.
+If you write a variety of article types (for example food & drink, travel, lifestyle, advice, film and TV) then, once you have enough, I would suggest dividing them out into separate pages in order to tailor your freelancer portfolio to the publication you’re writing for, thus making it easier for you to appear in Google searches.